 Confidentiality: Although unlikely, there may be a risk of breach of confidentiality or privacy.
-We minimize this risk by assigning you and your study partner an ID number that is used to collect and store your data in place of any personal identifiable information (e.g., your name, contact information).
+We minimize this risk by assigning participants and study partners an ID number that is used to collect and store your data in place of any personal identifiable information (e.g., your name, contact information).
 See Section 9 of this document for more information on how the study team will protect your confidentiality and privacy.